After contemplating suicide

 memories caught in dark sticky webs.
 How it spins

 a world of all this—everyone, everything—spins

 like a top on the edge of a table, traversing the line

 between two existences, up and down, razor’s edge

-stuck right there, somehow, forever.
+right there, somehow, forever.

 If you are questioning suicide or self-harm, these organizations are here to help.
 You can call, text, or chat online 24/7 with an advocate who will hold space for and listen to you for as long as you need.
 They’ve helped me, and I know they will absolutely help you, too.
 Much love. — Ben